Happiness (1917 film)

-Happiness is a 1917 comedy drama feature film written by C. Gardner Sullivan and starring Enid Bennett and Charles Gunn.
+Happiness is a 1917 American silent comedy drama feature film written by C. Gardner Sullivan and starring Enid Bennett and Charles Gunn.
 A rich orphan and heiress played by Bennett is described in the newspapers as "the richest and most snobbish girl in America."
 She goes to a co-ed college where she is snubbed by students who view her as a snob.
 A romance develops with a poor student (played by Charles Gunn) who is taking in washing to pay his way through college.
 A print exists in the Library of Congress collection.